- What is VAWD?

 - An on-site survey is scheduled and completed.
 Surveys and surveyors will be managed directly through NABP.

-Once NABP verifies that an applicant meets the appropriate federal and state laws and VAWD program criteria and has successfully completed background and NABP Clearinghouse checks, as well as the on-site survey, accreditation will be awarded.
+Once NABP verifies that an applicant meets the appropriate federal and state laws and VAWD program criteria and has successfully passed NABP Clearinghouse checks, as well as the on-site survey, accreditation will be awarded.

 7. What is the first step a wholesale distributor should take to begin the VAWD accreditation process?

 Review the VAWD criteria, application instructions, and documentation requirements.
-We strongly encourage applicants to have all documentation prepared and ready to submit when applying for VAWD.
+All documentation must be submitted in conjunction with the initial application.
 Submitting an incomplete application will impede the accreditation process.

 8. How long will it take a wholesale distributor to become VAWD accredited after the application is submitted?

-The VAWD criteria, which can be accessed on the NABP Web site, outlines the components of the accreditation program that are used, in conjunction with existing state law, to determine accreditation.
-Applicants should use the VAWD criteria as their guideline in preparing policies and procedures, and evaluating their facilities, security, record-keeping practices, distribution processes, and personnel.
+The VAWD criteria stipulate the requirements that must be met to obtain accreditation.
+Applicants should use the VAWD criteria and P&P Assessment as their guideline in preparing policies and procedures, and evaluating their facilities, security, record-keeping practices, distribution processes, and personnel.
 In addition, the VAWD Application Instructions provides a comprehensive list of documentation that is required for accreditation.
-The VAWD Policies & Procedures Guidance Checklist will be provided to paid applicants to assist wholesale distributors in preparing policies and procedures.

 Once a wholesaler is VAWD accredited, a scheduled on-site survey will occur once every three years.
-However, NABP may elect to survey the wholesale distributor facility at any time, after giving notice and consulting with the wholesale distributor, if NABP receives information indicating that the wholesale distributor may be out of compliance with any of the VAWD criteria.
-NABP may also resurvey the facility if it has moved to a new location.
+However, NABP may elect to survey the wholesale distributor facility at any time if NABP receives information indicating that the wholesale distributor may be out of compliance with any of the VAWD criteria.

 Indiana, North Dakota, and Wyoming require VAWD accreditation as a requirement for licensure.